 From the earliest Christian community (Acts 6:1-6) to the present, deacons have played an integral part in the life of the Church.
 The ministry of the diaconate is an integral part of the Church’s ecclesial identity, being one of the three ordained offices of the Church.
 As the name implies (διάκονος = “servant”), the diaconate is the office of service par excellence, and the deacon serves at the behest of the local Metropolitan both liturgically and pastorally in the life of a community.

-Through an intensive mentoring program, distance learning offerings, and three summer sessions on the campus of Holy Cross, the Diaconate Program introduces students to the theology, history, liturgical practices, pastoral approaches, and canonical tradition of the Orthodox Church.
-The program provides students with a cohort of like-minded individuals seeking to prepare themselves for service to the Church.
+Through an intensive mentoring program, distance learning offerings, and a total of three summer sessions on the campus of Holy Cross, the Diaconate Program introduces candidates to the theology, history, liturgical practices, pastoral approaches, and canonical tradition of the Orthodox Church.
+The program provides candidates with a cohort of like-minded individuals seeking to prepare themselves for service to the Church.

-The on‐campus certificate program is designed to prepare a candidate for the ordained diaconate.
+The on‐campus certificate program is designed to prepare a candidate for the ordained diaconate within 3 years.
+However, the program is open to candidate for up to 6 years.
 The candidate must be a committed and mature Orthodox Christian who has been active in a parish, and who senses a calling from the Lord to serve the Church in the diaconal ministry.
 The program is the basis for other meetings and studies required by the local Metropolitan, and complemented by service in a parish under the mentorship of the local priest.